DefenderOfBasic/notebook/source/content/Reviews/Logan.md

 - "how do you get the best out of a network?"
 	- be able to flip a switch -> execute
 - "heavenly meeting the earthly" (network / execute)
+- "people are already doing the right things, just need to align the existing pieces" -> add the missing feedback loops.
+Nudge everything more towards utopia
 -